 In our example we use 4096 x 4096 resolution for weight images and 8192 x 8192 resolution for density images. tipColInfoLayer and _farmland image you should resize to 2048 x 2048.

-If you must get more details to tipcol and farmland images, then you could try 4096 resolution but in our experience these images cause a long delay in ESC mapview in such resolutions and they really do not need such high resolution. (anybody remember FS17 Cornbelt ESC mapview display delays?).
+If you must get more details to tipcol and farmland images, then you could try 4096 resolution but in our experience these images cause a long delay in ESC mapview in higher resolutions and they really do not need a high resolution. (anybody remember FS17 Cornbelt ESC mapview display delays?).

 Heightmap digital elevation map (DEM) image needs to be resized to 4097 x 4097 resolution.
 Use GIMP with no interpolation resizing method (or photoshop with similar feature).

 Open mapDE.i3d or mapUS.i3d depending which you chose in proper text editor, search for string "unitsPerPixel" which is value 2 now, then change it to 4, see below:

 unitsPerPixel means heightmap cell size (FS19 doesn't use this terminology but it fits well).
 Cell is how much terrain area is covered with each heightmap grid point.

 On the very first config line you have <map width=, this configuration line defines the true size of a terrain, its width and height.
 In mapDE and mapUS.xml it is 2048 which means 2km, you need to increase this size to 16384.